annieflora/CMSI486/Homework1.md

 **Ch.
 2 #7:**
 *Discuss the different types of user-friendly interfaces and the types of users who typically use each.*

 1. **Menu-Based Interfaces for Web Clients or Browsing:** These present the user with lists of options that lead the user through the formulation of a request.
-Users who would use this
+These are commonly used in Web-based and browsing interfaces because the users are able to look at the contents of the database in an unstructured manner; many of the users may not know the commands and syntax of a query language which is why they would prefer menus.

+2. **Forms-based Interfaces:** These display a form to each user that the user can fill out to insert new data.
+Forms are usually designed for naive users as interfaces to canned transactions.

+3. **Graphical User Interfaces:** These display a schema to the user in diagrammatic form where the user can specify a query by manipulating the diagram.
+GUIs utilize both menus and forms which can be used by naive users like the above mentioned interfaces.

+4. **Natural Language Interfaces:** These accept requests written in English (or another language) and attempt to understand them.